 We offer a unique Primary General School Direct Teacher Training programme for graduates, in partnership with Liverpool John Moores University.
 Trainee teachers are treated as professionals who are part of the school team.
-Your school based mentor in both your 'home' and 'away' school will support your development.
+Your ITT Mentor/Professional Mentor in both your 'home' and 'away' school will support their development in school.

-The taught element of our School Direct programme at North West Learning Partnership will be delivered by outstanding and specialised trainers from our Teaching School partnership – Head teachers, Specialist Leaders in Education, experienced consultants and outstanding practitioners who are still involved in teaching.
-The majority of the training sessions take place at our training centre at St Mary and St Thomas CE Primary school and in our Strategic Partner schools.
-The Primary PGCE taught at LJMU begins with a Summer School at the University, in the final week of August.
-Trainee teachers will spend some days, Mondays in the first half term and sometimes the occasional full week throughout the year at the University.
-However, the majority of time is spent in school.
+The taught element of our School Direct programme at North West Learning Partnership will be delivered by outstanding and specialised trainers, including – Head teachers, Specialist Leaders in Education, experienced consultants and outstanding practitioners who are still involved in teaching.
+Some of this training takes place in schools.
+Trainee teachers will spend some days training with both NWLP and LJMU.
+However, they continue to spend time in school throughout the whole programme.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
-This aspect of assessment is largely undertaken by our school-based mentors.
+This aspect of assessment is largely undertaken by your Professional Mentor in school and Liaison Tutor.
 Trainees will also be supported both by North West Learning Partnership and LJMU staff.
-On placement, they will undertake co-observations of your teaching and quality assure the school-based training across the Partnership.
+On placement, they will undertake co-observations of your teaching and quality assure the school-based training in our placement schools.

 The Postgraduate Certificate is assessed through 2 Modules.
-The LJMU course team and our partnership schools have worked together to ensure that remains both relevant and manageable.
+The LJMU course team and our partnership schools have worked together to ensure that the modules are both relevant and manageable.
 The Award of QTS is integral to one of these academic modules.
 You will also complete a two-part essay, which requires you to reflect on your developing classroom practice.

-Trainee teachers will be allocated a 'home' school in our Alliance for one academic year, all of which are outstanding or good.
-We provide a personalised and supportive training approach and therefore the location of your home school will be taken into consideration.
-You will have two Teaching Practice blocks in your home school and one in your away school.
+Trainee teachers will be allocated a 'home' school for one academic year, all of which are outstanding or good.
+We provide a personalised and supportive training approach and therefore the location of your home school will be taken into consideration, in addition to other factors.
+You will have two Teaching Practice phases in your home school and one in your away school.
 The away school is a contrasting experience.
 We aim to allocate placements which are best fit for your development.
-You will have a school based mentor in both your home and away school who will support your development.
+You will have a Professional Mentor in both your home and away school who will support your development.
 You will also receive support and guidance from the School Direct Strategic Lead.

 In addition to your home and away school, you also have a day placement in our partner High School, Special Schools and in Foundation Stage.
 We believe that these placements are important and enhance your training within the primary phase.

 All applicants who meet the entry requirements will be invited to attend an interview.
-Interviews take place at our Lead school, St Mary and St Thomas CE Primary or at one of our Strategic Partner schools.
+Interviews, when not on line, take place at one of the schools within the Three Saints Academy Trust.
 There will be at least two representatives from all our partners, including university, on the interview panel.
-The interview process includes a presentation, book read to a full class and formal interview.
+The interview process includes a presentation based on a planned lesson and a formal interview.
 You will also be asked to complete a written English task and a Mathematics task.
-Prior to the interview, you will be given the year group in which your reading/task from your chosen book will be made.
+Further information will be provided prior to the interview.

 Applicants will be assessed for their:

-- Relevant subject knowledge for Primary teaching and their interest in and enthusiasm for teaching the 5-11 age range (add specific interest in Maths for Maths version)
+- Relevant subject knowledge for Primary teaching and their interest in and enthusiasm for teaching the 5-11 age range.

 - Ability to successfully engage learners and to make learning exciting and meaningful to children in a range of contexts